lokesh2334/walmart/README.md

 The KPI’s for our project are as follows -

+ - **Weekly Sales to Markdown ratio**
+ - **Sales of a deaprtment by store**

-1. What is your desired outcome?
+**What is your desired outcome?**
+To increace weekly sales by intoducing new offers and promotions.

-2. Why does this outcome matter?
+**Why does this outcome matter?**
+The ratio of Weekly Sales to Markdown will tell us how the offers and promotions are working in order to increase the weekly sales of the store.

-3. How are you going to measure progress?
+**How are you going to measure progress?**
+Lower the ratio, greater the progress.
+When the ratio is low it meaning sales is good.

-4. How can you influence the outcome?
+**How can you influence the outcome?**
+We can influence the outcome by increasing the Markdown values.

+**Who is responsible for the outcome?**
-5. Who is responsible for the outcome?
+The Marketing team and PR team is responsible for the outcome.

-6. How will you know you have achieved the outcome?
+**How will you know you have achieved the outcome?**
+When the weekly sales are increasing over time and ratio is constant.

-7. How often will you review progress towards the outcome?
+**How often will you review progress towards the outcome?**
+In order to review progress we need to check the result every week or every 2 weeks.

 ### Hypothesis